The Mental Health Solution . com

 • Fear of being embarrassed or behaving in a socially unacceptable manner.

-• Fear of thinking evil, gross or sinful thoughts.
+• Fear of having evil, gross, perverted or sinful thoughts.

 • Excessive apprehension in regard to the comments of others.